-Students must complete a minimum of 29 credit hours with a minimum Grade Point Average (GPA) of 2.0 (C) average or better.
+Upon successful completion of this program the student will be able to: - Analyze and record transactions including general accounting transactions and payroll accounting. - Prepare financial reports using select small business computerized accounting software and spread sheet programs. - Communicate effectively in a professional accounting workplace environment.
+GRADUATION REQUIREMENTS Students must complete a minimum of 14 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses must be passed with a grade of 'C' or better.
-Nine (9) of the last 12 credits must be earned at Southwestern before the Clerical: Career Pathway Certificate of Completion: Receptionist is awarded.

-Complete the graduation application process one term prior to the term of completion (i.e., spring term graduates must apply during winter term).
+Fifteen (15) credits must be completed at Southwestern before the Certificate of Completion Accounting Clerk is awarded.
+Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).